Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Sillytavern has a variety of api connection points you can use to connect to your model of choice.
 The important thing is that you choose Chat Completion in the dropdown for API, since Lucid Loom is a chat completion preset.
 It will not work in text completion mode.

+-- Insert Picture of this here --

 ## Importing Lucid Loom into Sillytavern

 To import it, after picking Chat Completion open the left hand panel (leftmost icon on the top bar of sillytavern) and click the imnport button and select your json!
 This will cause the panel below to switch to Lucid Loom.

+-- Insert Picture of this here --

 I'll go over the best options for Loom later, but first, let's scroll down in this panel